TheMiningPickaxe/DaVinci-Resolve-Converter/README.md

-# Dainchi-Resolve-Converter
+# DaVinci-Resolve-Converter
-A script you can run if you have FFMPEG installed which converts all files in a folder of your choosing to a codec & audio format which DaVinchi Resolve Studio can read.
+A script you can run if you have FFMPEG installed which converts all files in a folder of your choosing to a codec & audio format which DaVinci Resolve Studio can read.

 Specifically, it converts to h.265, and .WAV.
 This was all vibe-coded with Gemini 2.5 Flash and GPT-OSS-20b.
 Here are it's features: